econya/itinic/README.md

 itinic is released at the terms of the GPL v3 (or any later), which can be found in the git repository (COPYING).
 Copyright 2016 Felix Wolfsteller.

+The implementation and interface is clumsy, but patches are welcome.

 ## Installation

 itinic is build with ruby on rails